talmormeir/Getting-and-Cleaning-Data/README.md

 The script run_analysis.R downloads the data from UCI Machine Learning Repository.
 Data can be found at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 This analysis makes use of 6 (3 for training + 3 for testing) datasets:
+Markup : * Activity - 6 types of physical activities
-*Activity - 6 types of physical activities
+          * Subject - identification of the subjects in the study *Activity - 6 types of physical activities
 *Subject - identification of the subjects in the study *Feature - measurement values of the attributes used for modeling